jryu/jryu.github.io/backpacking/gears.markdown

 1. [Stove](#4-stove)
 1. [Backpack](#5-backpack)

-When choosing backpacking gears, I mainly refer to [outdoorgearlab.com](http://outdoorgearlab.com).
-This site scores each item across categories, making comparisons easy, and highlights products that offer **excellent value for money** even if their performance is slightly lower, which is very useful.
+> When choosing backpacking gears, I mainly refer to [outdoorgearlab.com](http://outdoorgearlab.com).
+It scores each item across categories, making comparisons easy.
+>

-I hope this guide helps you choose gear using that site.
+> This guide will help you to choose gear using that site.

 ---

 # 1. Tent
 On [outdoorgearlab.com](http://outdoorgearlab.com), tents are categorized into [**Backpacking Tents**](https://www.outdoorgearlab.com/topics/camping-and-hiking/best-backpacking-tent) and [**Ultralight Tents**](https://www.outdoorgearlab.com/topics/camping-and-hiking/best-ultralight-tent).

-[**Backpacking Tents**](https://www.outdoorgearlab.com/topics/camping-and-hiking/best-backpacking-tent) are typically the 1-person size of a general tent, usually weighing about 3–5 lbs.
+🔗 [**Backpacking Tents**](https://www.outdoorgearlab.com/topics/camping-and-hiking/best-backpacking-tent) are typically the 1-person size of a general tent, usually weighing about 3–5 lbs.
 Any product under 4 lbs on this page is a solid choice.

-[**Ultralight Tents**](https://www.outdoorgearlab.com/topics/camping-and-hiking/best-ultralight-tent) eliminate the tent poles and instead use **trekking poles** instead.
+🔗 [**Ultralight Tents**](https://www.outdoorgearlab.com/topics/camping-and-hiking/best-ultralight-tent) eliminate the tent poles and instead use **trekking poles** instead.
 This reduces weight and volume, usually keeping the tent under 2 lbs.

-However, you need to firmly secure at least four corners, making it difficult to set up on rock or uneven ground without soil.
+However, you need to firmly secure at least four corners, making it difficult to set up on rock or tight space.

 ![Tent by the lake](/assets/img/backpacking/tent_big_pines_lake_640.jpg)